- Date filed

-On 22nd June 2020, the Society for Threatened Peoples Switzerland (STP) filed a specific instance against UBS Group AG (UBS) at the Swiss NCP.
+On 22 June 2020, the Society for Threatened Peoples Switzerland (STP) filed a specific instance against UBS Group AG (UBS) at the Swiss NCP.
 The complaint concerns the bank’s financial ties with Hangzhou Hikvision Digital Technology Co.
 Ltd. (Hikvision), a provider of modern surveillance technology that has played a key role in the mass surveillance of the Uyghurs and other Turkic minorities in Xinjiang, China.

-UBS has been involved in Hikvision through investment products and activities as well as by providing nominee shareholding services in relation to the technology company.
+UBS has ties to Hikvision through investment products and activities as well as by providing nominee shareholding services in relation to the technology company.
 The complainant maintains that this constitutes a breach of the bank’s own Code of Conduct as well of the OECD Guidelines.
 Specifically, the STP alleges that, by having entered and subsequently maintained a business relationship with Hikvision, UBS has neither fulfilled its duties regarding due diligence nor sought ways to prevent or mitigate the adverse human rights impacts of Hikvision’s operations in Xinjiang.

 The STP is therefore seeking mediation from the NCP to encourage UBS to withdraw from all financial transactions, products and services that include or relate to Hikvision as well as to adapt its internal policies to prevent the bank’s involvement in human rights violations in the future.
-Most importantly, the STP requests of the bank to ensure that its entire equity business is covered by human rights due diligence processes and to incorporate clear exit clauses in its contractual agreements to allow it to withdraw from business relationships that have an adverse impact on human rights.
+Most importantly, the STP requests UBS to ensure that its entire equity business is covered by human rights due diligence processes and to incorporate clear exit clauses in its contractual agreements to allow it to withdraw from business relationships that have an adverse impact on human rights.
 Further, the STP also requests UBS to increase transparency on how it addresses potential and actual adverse human rights impacts to which it is directly linked.

 Relevant OECD Guidelines

-- Version 2000 Chapter II
+- Chapter II

-- Version 2000 Chapter II Paragraph II.10
+- Chapter II Paragraph A10

-- Version 2000 Chapter II Paragraph II.2
+- Chapter II Paragraph A12

-- Version 2000 Chapter IV
+- Chapter IV

-- Version 2000 Chapter IV Paragraph IV.1
+- Chapter IV Paragraph 1

-- Version 2000 Chapter IV Paragraph IV.3
+- Chapter IV Paragraph 3

-- Version 2000 Chapter IV Paragraph IV.5
+- Chapter IV Paragraph 5

-However, on a second element of the complaint, the Swiss NCP concluded that no business relationship between UBS and Hikvision exists in relation to UBS’s role as custodian for Hikvision shares on behalf of clients.
+However, on the second element of the complaint, the Swiss NCP concluded that no business relationship between UBS and Hikvision exists in relation to UBS’s role as custodian for Hikvision shares on behalf of clients.
 This is despite UBS holding the title of the Hikvision shares, being listed publicly as the owner, and allowing its client (the ‘beneficial owner’ of the shares) to invest in the company in secret.
 According to research by the STP, UBS has maintained a business relationship with Hikvision since 2016.
-The bank is involved in the technology company through investment products and services as well as manages shares in the name of unknown investors as a ‘nominee shareholder’.
+The bank is involved in the technology company through investment products and services and also manages shares in the name of unknown investors as a ‘nominee shareholder’.
 In regard to UBS acting as a nominee shareholder of shares in Hikvision, the NCP concluded that UBS is not an investor in Hikvision but rather acts as a custodian of Hikvision shares on behalf of its clients and did not actively advise clients to buy Hikvision shares.
 According to the NCP, “the mere management of clients’ shares as a custodian implies a business relationship between the bank and its clients, but not with Hikvision.”

 This decision represents a worrying misinterpretation of the spirit of the OECD Guidelines and the UN Guiding Principles, which contain an expansive definition of business relationships: “Business relationships refer to those relationships a business enterprise has with business partners, entities in its value chain and any other non-State or State entity directly linked to its business operations, products or services.”
 The expansive definition of business relationships is intended to increase the scope of an enterprise’s responsibility beyond its own operations and activities to its value chains as well.
 In this case, UBS provides a service that is an essential part of the investment value chain, allowing the bank’s clients to invest in Hikvision.

 In acting as custodian or nominee shareholder, UBS holds the title to the Hikvision shares and is listed as the owner in Hikvision’s own annual reports.
 Its client, the beneficial owner of the shares, remains invisible.
 As such, UBS is not only helping its clients to invest in Hikvision, but also helping them to do so anonymously.
-The fact that the bank enables its client to hold these shares in secret in this case, in a company that is aiding mass surveillance of China’s Uighurs, including in detention camps, in what has been described as a genocide adds an additional layer of importance to what UBS does.
+The fact that the bank enables its client to hold these shares in secret in this case, in a company that is aiding mass surveillance of China’s Uyghur people, including in detention camps, in what has been described as a genocide by some states, adds an additional layer of importance to what UBS does.
 This is a valuable service for clients, who otherwise may not dare to make those investments.

-Furthermore, the Swiss NCP’s decision does not sufficiently account for specific Chinese market conditions which mean that the only way a foreign investor or shareholder can invest in Chinese companies is via an index fund or a depositary bank.
+Furthermore, the Swiss NCP’s decision does not sufficiently account for specific Chinese market conditions, which mean that the only way a foreign investor or shareholder can invest in Chinese companies is via an index fund or a depositary bank.
 Services such as the holding of nominee shareholdings are therefore a basic prerequisite for market access in China.

 For the Swiss NCP to imply that UBS has no responsibility in this regard is deeply problematic.
 It creates a massive, and easy, escape route for investors to avoid application of the OECD Guidelines.
-It clearly sets up perverse incentives whereby more investors might choose to reorganise their shareholdings this way, making it impossible for stakeholders and rightsholders to identify who they should actually be targeting when seeking to address adverse impacts and those responsible for them.
+It clearly sets up perverse incentives whereby more investors might choose to reorganize their shareholdings in this way, making it impossible for stakeholders and rightsholders to identify who they should actually be targeting when seeking to address adverse impacts and those responsible for them.
 More banks might offer these services essentially as a way to screen out linkage and avoid taking any responsibility despite their crucial role in the value chain.